 Bhutan Entry Fee: All You Need To Know

 Indians enjoyed decades of free entry to Bhutan but now your holiday is set to cost more.
 The Government in Thimpu has decided to levy a daily fee of Rs.
-1200 ($17) for tourists from India, Maldives and Bangladesh.
-The fee will be levied starting July 2020.
+1200 ($15) for tourists from India, Maldives and Bangladesh.
+The fee will be levied starting September 2022 when the kingdom opens after the Covid related lockdowns.
 Children under the age of 5 will not have to pay the levy and those between 6 to 12 years will have to pay Rs.
 600.

 Known as 'Sustainable Development Fee', it is meant to help the government manage increasing tourist traffic.
 The Government is seeking to regulate through a new tourism policy.
 The decision was passed as Tourism Levy and Exemption Bill of Bhutan, 2020.
-The fee of $17 for Indians is much lower than that charged to other foreign tourists ($65).
-Foreign tourists are also charged a flat cover charge of $250 (approx Rs.18,000) a day.
+The minimum daily fee for most foreigners is:

 Read more: A Complete 5 Day Itinerary To Bhutan